 Ensure everything works: Ask the dealer or the salesperson to give you a demo of every feature and functionality of your new car.
 This way you can ensure that everything works fine.

 Visually Inspect: Check the mileage for zero or almost close to zero for you don’t want to buy a car that was used to give test drive to potential customers.
-Open bonnet and check the External link for corrosion, check windows and doors, get in the car and check the floor mat, blow the horn once, have a good look around before cranking up the engine.
+Open bonnet and check the battery for corrosion, check windows and doors, get in the car and check the floor mat, blow the horn once, have a good look around before cranking up the engine.

 Inspect the paperwork: Just don’t sign anywhere blindly because you have to show your new car to everyone back home.
 Take your time to read the paperwork before signing on the dotted lines.